 Evalina: "And you, you call yourself Noble...You are a lord sir, a lord of time."

 - Meaningful Name: Lots. but particularly Lucius Petrus Dextrus (literally translating to Lucius Stone Right Arm!).
-Apparently these were all deliberate - Russell T Davies was channelling Astérix and asked James Moran to put them in.
+These were all deliberate - Russell T. Davies was channelling Astérix and asked James Moran to put them in.

 - Outrun the Fireball